 One condition for any public sector body wishing to take advantage of the extended support is that they have a "robust plan" in place to move off Windows XP, Office 2003 and Exchange 2003 within a year.

 You would have hoped, wouldn't you, that with seven years' notice of the demise of Windows XP they would already have a "robust plan" for switching to a more modern operating system.

 The Crown Commercial Service (CCS), which haggled the deal with Microsoft, claims it will save £20 million in the next 12 months as a result.

 Sarah Hurrell, commercial director for IT and telecoms at the CCS, declined to give figures for just how many UK government PCs are still running Windows XP, but it has been estimated that 85% of the approximately 800,000 PCs in the National Health Service were still running Windows XP as of September 2013.

 Stating the blinding bleeding obvious, Sarah Hurrell says: "The NHS is very grateful for this deal."

 A £20 million saving, eh?
-One wonders what kind of saving the British government had made an even bigger deal.
+One wonders what kind of saving the British government could have made with an even bigger deal.
 Maybe, rather than just securing updates for its own computers, and those of public bodies, it could have negotiated a "site license" with Microsoft for the entire country.

 Yes, wouldn't that be marvellous?
 Imagine if the entirety of the United Kingdom of Great Britain and Northern Ireland had been given a wonderful present of XP security updates for another 12 months.